dotnetcore/CAP/docs/content/user-guide/en/storage/sqlserver.md

 # SQL Server

 SQL Server is a relational database management system developed by Microsoft.
-CAP supports SQL Server database.
+CAP fully supports SQL Server.

 !!! warning "Warning"
-    We currently use `Microsoft.Data.SqlClient` as the database driver, which is the future of SQL Server drivers, and we have abandoned `System.Data.SqlClient`, we suggest that you switch to.
+    We currently use `Microsoft.Data.SqlClient` as the database driver, which is the future of SQL Server drivers.
+We have deprecated `System.Data.SqlClient` and recommend upgrading to the new driver.

 ## Configuration